-Simple as it sounds, the shocking fact is that almost 40% university students don’t lock their dorm doors when they leave.
+Simple as it sounds, the shocking fact is that almost 40% of university students don’t lock their dorm doors when they leave.

-Or if your roommates and you have electrical devices and personal belongings worth thousands of cedis in your room, you may consider installing a portable battery powered security camera to ensure the room security after obtaining the consent of your dorm supervisor.
+Or if your roommates and you have electrical devices and personal belongings worth thousands of cedis in your room, you may consider installing a portable battery-powered security camera to ensure the room security after obtaining the consent of your dorm supervisor.

 2. Take Advantage of Campus Safety Apps

-During a campus safety and security survey, only 1 in 15 students from University Of New Mexico had heard of the LoboGuardian app, which can be used by students to signal a preferred contact when they don’t make it to their destination at a set time, signifying a lack of utilization of campus safety resources.
+During a campus safety and security survey, only 1 in 15 students from the University Of New Mexico had heard of the LoboGuardian app, which can be used by students to signal a preferred contact when they don’t make it to their destination at a set time, signifying a lack of utilization of campus safety resources.

 Now many campuses support for the campus safety apps, like CampusSafe, EmergenSee, etc. You can use these apps to report minor incidents to campus police through texting forms or push the emergency button if you feel unsafe on campus, notifying campus police dispatch of your GPS location.